getgrav/grav-learn/pages/20/08.advanced/05.flex/03.custom-types/doc.md

 Reload Admin Next and you will find **Contacts** in the Flex Objects area, ready to add and edit records.

+> [!TIP]
-!!!
-If your type does not appear after saving, it is almost always because the blueprint was not enabled in the directories field, or the cache was not cleared.
+> If your type does not appear after saving, it is almost always because the blueprint was not enabled in the directories field, or the cache was not cleared.
 Both steps are required.

 ### Where the pieces map